 Introduction

-The internet has increasingly changed dating behaviour over the last two decades (Finkel et al. 2012).
-Through the popular use of online dating, the internet has developed into a strong social mediator in partner choice (Rosenfeld and Thomas 2012) and is now replacing the circle of friends as the former main mediator in the USA (cf. Rosenfeld et al. 2019, p.
-17754f).
-Just a few years ago, when asked where they met potential partners, singles cited their own circle of friends or their work environment as the main places they met.

-New questions are arising in this respect within the various sociological disciplines.
-It is not only the emergence and development of partnerships that is becoming the focus of interest.
-The once local partner markets are being expanded by the new opportunities offered by online dating.
-With the help of the digital environment, more distant partner markets can be opened up that are not limited by real encounters (cf. Stoye et al. 2014, p.
+Over the last two decades, the internet has profoundly changed dating behaviour (Finkel et al. 2012).
+Online dating has now replaced friends as the most common social mediator in partner choice (Rosenfeld and Thomas 2012; Rosenfeld et al. 2019, pp. 17754).
+The rise of online dating has shifted how couples meet, including a potential 'death of distance' (Cairncross 1997): while partner markets once were limited to individuals close-by, internet dating has expanded dating opportunities to more distant partners (Stoye et al. 2014, p.
 91).
-Online seekers therefore have the largest potential selection of partners at their disposal, and it is easy to make contact (cf. Finkel et al. 2012, p.
-4).
-The elimination of space-time restrictions in online dating means that they no longer have to choose only from the pool of partners they have actually met (Bossard 1932; Skopek et al. 2009; Wellman 2001).
-Whether online dating has led to a shift in spatial partner markets has not yet been answered (cf. Eckhard and Stauder 2019, p.
+Online daters now have the largest potential selection of partners at their disposal, and it is easy to make contact (Finkel et al. 2012).
+The elimination of space-time restrictions in online dating means that daters are theoretically no longer limited to the pool of individuals they physically meet (Bossard 1932; Skopek et al. 2009; Wellman 2001).
+On the internet, dating communication can span regions over even continents (Haandrikman 2019, p.
+440).
+On the other hand, most online daters still prefer to meet their romantic counterpart in person.
+Thus, even online daters will still prefer find a partner from close-by and online dating might rather help to daters to better find a suitable partner from their region.
+Whether online dating has led to a shift in spatial partner markets has not yet been answered (Eckhard and Stauder 2019, p.
 3).

-This study attempts to close the gap as to how online dating as an opportunity structure affects distance when choosing a partner.
+In this study, we to study how online dating as an opportunity structure affects distance when choosing a partner.

+Partner choice

-It is known from classical sociological studies that people tend to choose a partner who is both similar to them and comes from their immediate geographical environment.
-The tendency to choose or marry a person who is similar to oneself in terms of various characteristics is known as homogamy (cf. Eckhard and Stauder 2019, p.
+People tend to choose a partner who is both similar to them and comes from their immediate geographical environment.
+The tendency to choose or marry a person who is similar to oneself in terms of various characteristics is known as homogamy (Eckhard and Stauder 2019, p.
 2).
 The choice of a person within a nearby geographical area is referred to as spatial homogamy.
 Haandrikman and Hutter (2012, p.
 241) refer to spatial homogamy as "similarity between partners concerning their geographical origin".
 At the beginning of research into the spatial proximity of partnerships in the 1930s, the pattern of 'distance decay' was repeatedly demonstrated (e.g. Bossard 1932; Coleman and Haskey 1986).
 Distance decay means that the greater the distance between potential partners, the less likely it is that they will choose a partner (Bossard 1932).
 Due to the lack of current literature, the question arises as to how distances have developed in partner choice in Germany.